prasantabdev/Bash-Challenge-Day1/question.md

-Welcome to Day 1 of the Bash Scripting Challenge!
-Today, we will cover the basics of bash scripting to get you started.
-Let's dive in:
+# Welcome to Day 1 of the Bash Scripting Challenge!

+Today marks the beginning of your journey into the world of bash scripting!
+We’ll be covering the essentials to set you on the right path.
+Let’s get started!

-Task 1: Comments
+## Task 1: Comments
-In bash scripts, comments are used to add explanatory notes or disable certain lines of code.
-Your task is to create a bash script with comments explaining what the script does.
+In bash scripts, comments serve as helpful annotations or can be used to temporarily disable code lines. **Your task:** Create a bash script that includes comments to explain the purpose of each section.

-Task 2: Echo
+## Task 2: Echo
-The echo command is used to display messages on the terminal.
-Your task is to create a bash script that uses echo to print a message of your choice.
+The `echo` command allows you to display messages in the terminal. **Your task:** Write a bash script that employs `echo` to print a message of your choice.

-Task 3: Variables
+## Task 3: Variables
-Variables in bash are used to store data and can be referenced by their name.
-Your task is to create a bash script that declares variables and assigns values to them.
+Variables are vital for storing data in bash, and you can reference them by name. **Your task:** Develop a bash script that declares several variables and assigns values to them.

-Task 4: Using Variables
+## Task 4: Using Variables
-Now that you have declared variables, let's use them to perform a simple task.
-Create a bash script that takes two variables (numbers) as input and prints their sum using those variables.
+Now that you’ve declared variables, let’s put them to work! **Your task:** Create a bash script that takes two numerical variables as input and prints their sum.

-Task 5: Using Built-in Variables
+## Task 5: Using Built-in Variables
-Bash provides several built-in variables that hold useful information.
-Your task is to create a bash script that utilizes at least three different built-in variables to display relevant information.
+Bash includes a variety of built-in variables that contain useful information. **Your task:** Construct a bash script that uses at least three built-in variables to display relevant information.

-Task 6: Wildcards
+## Task 6: Wildcards
-Wildcards are special characters used to perform pattern matching when working with files.
-Your task is to create a bash script that utilizes wildcards to list all the files with a specific extension in a directory.
+Wildcards are special characters that allow for pattern matching when handling files. **Your task:** Create a bash script that utilizes wildcards to list all files with a specific extension in a directory.

+---

-Submission Instructions:
+## Submission Instructions:
-Create a single bash script that completes all the Tasks mentioned above.
-Add comments at appropriate places to explain what each part of the script does.
-Ensure that your script is well-documented and easy to understand.
+Compile all tasks into a single bash script.
+Be sure to include comments throughout to clarify each part of the script, ensuring it’s well-documented and easy to follow.

-To submit your entry, create a GitHub repository and commit your script to it.
+To submit your work, create a GitHub repository and commit your script there.

+---

-Good luck with Day 1 of the Bash Scripting Challenge!
-Tomorrow, the difficulty will increase as we move on to more advanced concepts.
+**Good luck with Day 1 of the Bash Scripting Challenge!** Tomorrow, we’ll elevate the challenge as we explore more advanced concepts.
 Happy scripting!